sripriya22/templateAppFramework/appGenerator/templates/README.md

 }
 ```

 The SuperClass should always be `AbstractModelObject` unless it should extend a class that has been newly created in `$APP_FOLDER_NAME/model` folder during this step.
 Do not use any other SuperClass that does not have a *.js definition in either `$APP_FOLDER_NAME/model` or `$PROJECT_ROOT_FOLDER/appFramework/model` folders.
+Ensure the case of the property names matches the JSON file.
 Before creating the JSONs, confirm the proposed class hierarchy.
 You can then tweak it before finalizing the JSON files.

 ### Step 3: Generate JavaScript Classes
 From the project root directory, `$PROJECT_ROOT_FOLDER`, generate the JavaScript class definitions: